rust-lang/std-dev-guide/src/code-considerations/breaking-changes/new-trait-impls.md

 will no longer compile, because we won't attempt to use deref to coerce the `&String` into `&str`.

-This kind of breakage can be ok, but a [crater] run should estimate the scope.
+This kind of breakage can be ok, but a [crater](../../tools-and-bots/crater.md) run should estimate the scope.

-[crater]: ./crater.md

 ## For reviewers